Step 2. Define Object Groups

 Depending on the format of the files you selected, the window displays other options such as delimiter values and a column heading field for CSV files, or array flattening options for JSON files.
 For log files, there is a Formatted Preview area (above) that shows a more user-friendly display of the field components of log files.

-Object Group Indexing Controls
+Select Object Group Indexing Options

 Start Indexing